cartonmarkup/cssCarton/README.md

                                           | +----------------+ |
                                           +--------------------+

 Great isn't it?
-The sample illustrates how easy you can change the appearance of the whole grid only by reducing the size of the parentcell ( respectively changeing the way cells break ).
+The sample illustrates how easily you can change the appearance of the whole grid only by reducing the size of the parentcell ( respectively changeing the way cells break ).
-Now, maybe you understand that it can be important for the flexibilty of a layout to keep styleing out of the cells and let other parts of the framework take care about the fancy stuff.
+Now, maybe you understand that it can be important for the flexibilty of a layout to keep styling out of the cells and let other parts of the framework take care of the fancy stuff.
-Still don't know why?
+Still with me?
 Lets take a look on these other parts.

 # The styleables

-Think of syleables as books in a shelf.
-Every book has it's own individual styled spine and size.
+Think of styleables as books in a shelf.
+Every book has it's own individual styled spine and size (determined by its content).
-If you have a lot of books you start to stack them on each other and fill the last emty space the shelf left.
+If you have a lot of books you start to stack them onto each other and fill the last empty space that's left on the shelf.
-The same way syleables where arranged to a grid.
-Added to a cell they follow each other and fit or break into a new line depending on their kind and type.
-Also important to say is, that these elements take care for the content and finaly the part of styleing your page layout.
-To color things up, combine every css attribute you wish
+The same way cells where arranged to build a grid, styleables added to a cell follow each other and fit or break into a new line depending on their type.
+But most importantly, styleables contain the content and finally, they are those elements that provide styling for your page layout.
+To color things up, attach every css attribute you wish
-to the styleables and put them into your grid.
+to the styleables and put them into the cells of your grid.

 ### stretch ( `<tag class="_stretch"></tag>` )
 For flexible usage, stretched stylebles are always as wide as their closest